 - (a) Permitted exterior building materials

 - (1) Brick masonry;

 - (2) Stone masonry;

 - (3) Cement wood or fiber cement siding, including simulated half-timbering;

 - (4) Hard coat stucco;

 - (5) Cedar shingles or fiber cement;

 - (6) Architectural concrete;

 - (7) Precast or tilt-up panel (for industrial buildings only)

 - (8) Glass;

+- (9) Wood siding;

-- (9) Material not listed in this section, which shall contribute to innovative design or green construction as determined by the planning and zoning director on a case by case basis; and/or
+- (10) Material not listed in this section, which shall contribute to innovative design or green construction as determined by the city manager on a case by case basis; and/or

-- (10) Architectural accent materials as approved by the planning and development director.
+- (11) Architectural accent materials as approved by the city manager.

 - (b) Exterior building materials that are permitted on industrial buildings

 - (1) EIFS

 - (2) Standing seam or corrugated metal (not more than 40% of the exterior of the structure).

 - (c) Prohibited materials

 - (1) Concrete block

 - (2) Vinyl siding